Convergence to Utility Maximization and the Indifference Hypothesis: Convergence to Rationality, One Round at a Time

-We now take a closer look at violations of Transitivity.
-The proportion of subjects violating this axiom in at least one of the five possible triples goes down from 25\% initially to 12\% eventually ($p<0.001$) in this free-/non-forced-choice environment.
+We now take a closer look at violations of Transitivity, focusing on the 5 triples of lotteries where such violations may occur in our data (in O.A.\ref{a9} we extend this analysis to the relevant lottery quadruples and quintuple).
+The proportion of subjects violating the general, free-choice version of this axiom in at least one of these five triples goes down from 25\% initially to 12\% eventually ($p<0.001$) in this free-choice environment.
 Table \ref{tab:intransitivities} groups the total violations across the subjects' 75 decisions by associating each with the relevant triple where it occurred, and clarifies the (F)(S)OSDominance structure, if any, within each of the three pairs in the triple.
 At the two extremes lie triples A1-D-A2 and A1-D-B1.
-The former features one second-order and two first-order dominance comparisons, the highest such comparisons among all five triples.
-As such, one would intuitively expect few violations here, which is indeed what we find (19; 1.2\%).
+The former features one second-order and two first-order dominance comparisons, while the other 4 triples feature no first-order but more (possibly approximate) second-order dominance comparisons.
+Because FOSD comparisons are arguably less complex than SOSD, one would intuitively expect few violations in the first triple, which is indeed what we find (19; 1.2\%).
 The latter triple instead features three second-order dominance pairwise relations.
 By Proposition \ref{prp:StAR} therefore, any expected-utility maximizing subject with risk-averse or risk-seeking strict preferences would satisfy Transitivity at this triple.
-Contrary to this prediction, we find that violations are actually highest here (136; 8.8\%), despite the fact that triples D-B2-B1 and A1-B1-B2 each included a pair without any dominance relation (thereby increasing the cumulative decision difficulty within the triple) and one with an ``approximate'' SOSD relation (denoted here by $\approx$ SOSD), while A1-D-B2 either featured proper or approximate SOSD relations in each of the three pairs.
-The violations-induced ordering between those three triples are broadly in line with this intuition, however, with the first (99; 6.4\%) followed by the second (97; 6.3\%), which in turn is followed by the third (79; 5.1\%), even though differences between consecutive triples in this ranking are not significant.
-Although the high incidence of intransitivities at triple A1-D-B1 is somewhat puzzling, a possible explanation for it is the postulated presence of risk-neutral subjects who, by definition, are indifferent between any two lotteries in the triple and might therefore reveal single-valued choices in violation of Transitivity (such cases are picked up by our indifference-inclusive analysis of Section 4.1).
-Another potential explanation, finally, is that it emerges as a by-product of the significantly declining yet persistently high proportion of subjects violating StAR.